On the Evolution of the Middle East

 Map 1 (1946): No State of Palestine but the British Mandate

-So most of this land was not owned by either Jews or Arabs, but was under the political control of the British Empire and was vacant - especially the bottom half of the map which was mostly unpopulated desert.
+Most of this land was neither owned by Jews nor Arabs, but was under the political control of the British Empire and largely vacant - especially the bottom half of the map, which was mostly unpopulated desert.

-Not only was there no such country as "Palestine" in 1946, there has never been a country called Palestine.
+Not only was there no Palestinian state in 1946; there has never been a country called Palestine.
 Before the British conquered Jerusalem, Palestine was a sub-province of the Ottoman Empire.
-(And after the British left, of course, Jordan and Egypt moved in to occupy Gaza and the West Bank.)
+After the British left, Jordan and Egypt moved in to occupy Gaza and the West Bank, respectively.

 The Jews accepted this partition of Palestine, and the Arabs rejected it.
 When Israel declared independence, the Arabs sought to eliminate the U.N.-supported Jewish state, but they failed.